How to unsend an email: What you need to do if you’ve sent one by mistake.

 Ever felt that sinking feeling just as you hit send on a marketing email?
-No matter how diligent you are about proofreading and double-checking, email errors slip through the cracks sometimes.
+No matter how diligent you are about proofreading and double-checking, email errors slip through the cracks sometimes, regardless of the email clients you use.
 Whether it’s a minor typo or a major mistake, it’s what you do next that really matters.

 The good news?
 There are ways to recover from an email disaster – from good old unsend, to recalling, to minimising the impact with a follow-up email.